James Bond Is Back In ‘No Time To Die,’ A Devilishly Absurd Movie

 At the same time, a fellow named Lyutsifer Safin (Rami Malek) is seeking revenge against Blofeld and Spectre (which is explained in an early flashback), which confuses Bond even more because he seems to be just caught in the middle — as Lyutsifer doesn’t seem to have much interest in Bond other than as a pawn.

 As I said already, MI6 and M (Ralph Fiennes) also don’t have much interest in James, having already given his 007 callsign away to another agent, Nomi (Lashana Lynch).
-They’d just wish James Bomd would stay out of it all and mind his own business.
+They’d just wish James Bond would stay out of it all and mind his own business.
 But, as we know, James Bond can’t do that and accepts an offer from Felix Leiter (Jeffrey Wright) to come work for the CIA and look into everything going on?

 And what’s going on?
 Well, Lyutsifer Safin has gotten his hands on a nanobot technology that has the ability to infect, or not infect, anyone he wants.
 So what’s harmless to one person can still kill a target standing right beside.
 So we’ve got the James Bond-less MI6, James and Felix and the CIA, Spectre, and Lyutsifer Safin (who, yes, has a lair on a secret island used only to make different poisons) all fighting for this nanobot technology.
 It’s all pretty fun and pretty ridiculous.